menglinmet/ees_3310_5310_website/content/overview.md

   models to explore the implications of scientific principles that are too complex to calculate with pencil and paper.
-* You will have a solid scientific understanding of what scientists know, what they don’t know, and how they know what they know about how climate works, how and why it has changed in the past, and how it may change in the future.
+* You will have a solid scientific understanding of what scientists know, what they don't know, and how they know what they know about how climate works, how and why it has changed in the past, and how it may change in the future.
 * You will be able to evaluate the evidence for and against the idea that human activity is warming the planet and assess for yourself whether the evidence